Underdog (2018 film): Production

 Director Oh Sung-yoon had previously directed the animated film Leafie, A Hen into the Wild (2011).
 The production of Underdog started in April 2013 and ended in June 2018.
 Dubbing began in January 2016.

 Original soundtrack

 Release

 Before its premiere, Underdog was sold to 69 territories including France, United States, Canada, Hong Kong, Malaysia, Singapore and Indonesia.

 Promotion

-On January 7, directors Oh Sung-yoon and Lee Chun-baek and voice actors Do Kyung-soo, Park So-dam and Lee Jun-hyuk attended the film's preview at CGV Yongsan I'park Mall.
-On January 15, the directors and voice actors held a showcase for the film at Lotte Cinema World Tower.
+On January 7, 2018, directors Oh Sung-yoon and Lee Chun-baek and voice actors Doh Kyung-soo, Park So-dam and Lee Jun-hyuk attended the film's preview at CGV Yongsan I'park Mall.
+On January 15, 2018, the directors and voice actors held a showcase for the film at Lotte Cinema World Tower.

 Underdog has also opened a funding for rescuing abandoned animals.
 Donators were rewarded with figurine and dolls of the main characters Moongchi and Bami.